p3r7/awesome-monome-norns/README.md

 There is a [DIY _grid_ project][hw grid-neotrellis lines] that allows making one for ≃$250.
 To use it with the _norns_, patching and recompiling is required to have it recognized.
 It will work right of the bat on a PC (with _Max_, _Pure Data_...).
 It doesn't (and will certainly never) work with eurorack _monome_ modules such as [_ansible_][hw ansible doc].

-There is also a [DIY arc project][hw arc diy] which will also cost ≃$250.
+There is also a [DIY arc project][hw arc-diy src] which will also cost ≃$250.
 It does not require any special patching.